MileHacker Logo

 Packing Pro Tips

 Decide what to bring and what to rent based on your needs.
-For instance, most equipment for tubing, kayaking, and ziplining is rentable from local outfitters.
-This usually includes safety gear.
+For instance, most supplies for tubing, kayaking, and ziplining is rentable from local outfitters.
+This usually includes personal protective equipment (ppe).
 Consider Nordace for modern travel bags.